Department of Curriculum and Instruction

 The professional degree majors in curriculum and instruction provide knowledge, skills, and experiences to enable teachers to work effectively with K-12 students and schools.
 Students benefit from collaborative relationships and experience with partner schools and agencies.

 Pre-service teaching degree majors are offered in elementary education and secondary education (B.S.Ed.).
-A fifth-year program is offered in Special Education.
+A fifth-year program is offered in special education.
 Students should consult an advisor concerning requirements for degree and/or certification.

 Elementary and Secondary Teacher Education